 A teacher once said about me, "He lives in a fantastic and interesting world, but it would be nice if sometimes he'd let us come visit."
 And that's probably still apt, but, I think, in a different way than originally meant.

 I'm an aspiring writer and have to be more diligent about putting pen to paper.
 Create rather than consume, right?
 The dream is to publish a novel, which I'm diligently working toward.
-I'm putting a few thousand words down per day, but I've also been working on a few short stories and regularly writing bad poetry.
+I'm putting a few thousand words down per day, but I've also been working on a few short stories.

 I've also been told I'm a great dancer, but I think that's more a result of the fact that dancing is the most fun.
 Period.
 It's probably less that I'm a great dancer and more that I like dancing.
 As a wise man once said, if you're having fun on the dance floor, you're looking good.
 That man had never seen "The Elaine."

 I can also sing.
 And write.
 And draw.
 I don't do these things as much as I ought to, but I'm actively changing this.

 Movies: Monty Python and the Quest for the Holy Grail, Waking Life, Frank

 Shows: Adventure Time, Crazyhead, Chef's Table

 Music: Animal Collective, Grizzly Bear, James Blake, and their ilk.

 Food: Thai, Japanese, Dim-Sum (I enjoy all cuisine, but if I had to put together a last meal, it would be culled from these.
 Also, there would be tiramisu for dessert.)

 General weirdness to bask in.